 Medication Assisted Treatment (MAT) is designed to help those with a variety of addictions to deal with short term and long term effects of withdrawal.
 MAT helps clients manage their physical symptoms and reduce cravings while allowing them to focus on their work in treatment necessary for behavioral changes.
 A combination of medication, counseling, and support helps individuals more successfully overcome opiate dependence such as heroin and pain killers.
 Our treatment primarily uses Suboxone® in combination with regular doctor appointments and participation in addiction counseling.
 Chestnut offers MAT at its Granite City, Illinois location.
 Transportation is available for patients qualifying for MAT who live outside the area.

-Individuals wanting to participate in MAT are required to be in a Chestnut addiction treatment program and cannot be using, abusing, or dependent on alcohol, benzodiazepines, barbituates, or other sedative, hypnotic drugs.
+Individuals wanting to participate in MAT are required to be in a Chestnut addiction treatment program and cannot be using, abusing, or dependent on alcohol, benzodiazepines, barbiturates, or other sedatives, hypnotic drugs.

 Many individuals find it possible to work on their recovery from addiction while living at home.
 Outpatient services are provided on an individual and/or group basis and are appropriate for people who are struggling with an addiction and are ready to take the necessary steps to learn to abstain from substance usage, are motivated for change, and have a supportive living environment.